aaronnicolas/ReservaLabs/README.md

 - Users can view public profiles of other users but cannot edit them.

 ### Delete User Account
-- Students have the option to delete their accounts, canceling any pending reservations.
+- Students have the option to delete their accounts, cancel any pending reservations.

 ### Search for Users / Free Slots
 - Users can view all available slots for a given date, time, and laboratory.